You can think of a practice as any action you consistently take.

 When there is a place inside you that is painful to be with (“being with is how I define “love,” or touching with awareness), chances are there is some “debris accumulation” that can be dissolved with the compassionate light of awareness.

-It’s wise to be gentle when “touching” a delicate area, and a good coach will go extra slowly around the “painful” places.
+It’s wise to be gentle when touching a delicate area, and a good coach will be extra careful around the more tender places of one’s consciousness.

 One is not the guru and the other the student.

-There is simply an opportunity to examine the beliefs/habits/inner workings of the coachee and find out what works and what doesn’t, for the coachee.
+There is, in a coaching partnership, simply an opportunity to examine the beliefs/habits/inner workings of the coachee to find out what works and what doesn’t, for the coachee.

 2. Many people believe that being in a masculine energy is more honorable, more respectable, or simply “better” than being in a feminine energy.
 They confuse giving up control and being consensually “held” with giving “over” control and being weak or dominated.
 They are not familiar with switching polarities/with playing different roles, and they feel threatened by the idea of temporarily taking a feminine polarity role.